gah1289/js-tricky-parts/trivia.md

 ```
 self is global.

-"outer func:  this.foo = foo ";
+"outer func:  this.foo = bar ";
-"outer func:  self.foo = foo";
+"outer func:  self.foo = bar";
 "inner func:  this.foo = undefined");
-"inner func:  self.foo = foo";
+"inner func:  self.foo = bar";

+in the inner function, 'this' is set to the inner function. there is no 'foo' entry in the inner function.

 **4. What is the significance of, and reason for, wrapping the entire content of a JavaScript source file in a function block?**

-It creates a closure around the enire contents of the file.
+It creates a closure around the entire contents of the file.
 That way, users can't change the prototype.

 **5. What is the significance, and what are the benefits, of including 'use strict' at the beginning of a JavaScript source file?**